What is docker

 -

-will overwrite bind mount volume because it has longer path -
+-v /app/node_moduleswill overwrite bind mount volume because it has longer path -

 Add